guojing0/guojing0.github.io/about-me.md

 title: Résumé
 ---

-I am **Jing Guo**, a classical music lover, developer and long-distance runner.
+I am **Jing Guo**, a classical music lover, developer, and long-distance runner.

-I love blogging, programming, and am fascinated by human history, psychology, irrational behavior, mathematics, technology and MOOC.
-You can meet me on [Coursera](https://www.coursera.org/user/i/faf6474432089b8d58309eb2c83b5cc7) and [Khan Academy](https://www.khanacademy.org/profile/guojing/).
+I love blogging, programming, and am fascinated by human history, psychology, irrational behavior, mathematics, technology, and MOOC.
+I also am a fan of travelling and photography.
+You can meet me on [Coursera](https://www.coursera.org/user/i/faf6474432089b8d58309eb2c83b5cc7) and [LinkedIn](https://www.linkedin.com/in/imjingguo).

 I have been a blogger since 2009.
-I also love travelling and photography.

 Projects
 =====